jenkinsci/electricflow-plugin/README.md

     - Run Procedure
     - Publish Application
     - Create and Deploy Application from Deployment Package
-- Updated Deploy application by possibility to specify project for environment if it is othe than project for application
+- Updated Deploy application by possibility to specify project for environment if it is other than project for application
 - Fixed the following procedures for new Jenkins (2.264+) according to Jenkins forms tabular to div changes: Run Procedure, Run Pipeline, Deploy Application, Trigger Release

 ## Version 1.1.18 (September 14, 2020)